IngGallego26/Freelance-repository/ANOVA_3^2.md

-# Spatial Suitability Analysis for Granadilla Crop using R and QGIS 🌍🌱

-This project presents a spatial suitability analysis for cultivating *Passiflora ligularis* (granadilla) using R and QGIS.
-The objective was to identify optimal agricultural zones based on environmental and soil variables through spatial interpolation and weighted overlay techniques.
+# Effect of GA₃ and Imbibition Time on Germination of Radish (Raphanus sativus L.)  🌍🌱

+This project evaluated the interaction between different concentrations of gibberellic acid (GA₃) and hours of imbibition on the germination of Raphanus sativus (radish) seeds.
+A 3² factorial design was used with three levels of gibberellic acid (GA) concentration (0, 3, and 6 ppm) and three levels of imbibition (0, 6, and 12 hours), with three replicates per treatment.

 ## 🔧 Tools & Libraries

-- **R**: raster, terra, tidyverse, ggplot2, sf
+- **R**: agricolae, readxl
-- **QGIS**: for initial GIS data processing
 - **R Markdown**: for report generation and visualizations

 ## 📌 Methodology